DylanSiegel/sheeplz-crypto-bot/README.md

 * **Experiment Tracking (with MLflow or WandB):** Log experiments, track metrics, and compare configurations.
 * **Hydra Configuration Management:** Uses Hydra for flexible and organized configuration management.
 * **PyTorch for Model Training:** Leverages PyTorch for building and training DRL models.

+Disclaimer
+This project is for educational and research purposes only.
+Trading cryptocurrencies involves significant risk.
+Do not use for live trading without a thorough understanding of the risks involved.
+The developers are not responsible for any financial losses.